-e.
+- e.
 GRAT Issues.
-In Baty, the IRS's primary position is not the Draconian position announced in CCA 202152018 (that the GRAT would not be a qualified GRAT so the entire contribution to the trust would be a taxable gift).
-Instead, the Notice of Deficiency takes the position that the annuity payments would not be adjusted, so the difference between the IRS's determined value of the contributed stock and the value of the contribution reported on the gift tax return was a gift.
-The IRS argued, in the alternative, that the annuity interest would not constitute a qualified interest (meaning that the retained annuity payments would be valued at zero).
+In Baty, the IRS's primary position was not the Draconian position announced in CCA 202152018 (that the GRAT would not be a qualified GRAT so the entire contribution to the trust would be a taxable gift).
+Instead, the Notice of Deficiency took the position that the annuity payments would not be adjusted, so the difference between the IRS's determined value of the contributed stock and the value of the contribution reported on the gift tax return was a gift.
+The IRS argued, in the alternative, that the annuity interest would not constitute a qualified interest (meaning that the retained annuity payments would be valued at zero). - f.
+Concession.
+The IRS sought and was granted a two-month extension to respond to the motion for summary judgment.
+Before entering a response, the IRS conceded, and a stipulated decision was entered on June 17, 2022.
+(The valuation facts appear much worse for the taxpayer in CCA 202152018 than in Baty.
+The IRS's concession in Baty does not necessarily portend a concession in the underlying case involved in CCA 202152018.)